Skip to main content

 Pattern Migration

-Convert delegate-based APIs to async/await, replace singletons with dependency injection, or adopt a new framework.
+Convert delegate-based APIs to async/await, or replace singletons with dependency injection.

 Safety

-Every plan requires your explicit approval before Parsaa writes a single line of code.
-You see exactly what will change and where.
+Every plan requires explicit approval before Parsaa writes any code.
+You see what will change and where.

-During execution, you can pause or cancel at any step.
-Partially applied changes remain in place for you to review.
+During execution you can cancel.
+Already-applied steps stay in place for you to review.

-For simple, single-file changes, Inline Code Replacement is faster.
-Use Plan Mode when your change touches multiple files or requires coordinated edits.
+For single-file, scoped edits, capture the Xcode selection and ask directly — see Capture Code & Context.
+Use Plan Mode when a change touches multiple files or needs coordinated edits.